SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 ~~~
 {: #fig-arch title="The intra-domain SAVNET architecture"}

 Information Speaker in Source Entity is responsible to send SAV-specific information to Information Receiver in Validation Entity through the communication channel.
-To this end, a new SAV-specific information communication mechanism should be developed to deliver the SAV-specific information from Source Entity to Validation Entity.
-SAV Agent in Validation Entity consolidates and processes SAV-specific information and local routing information from Information Receiver and local RIB/FIB, and finally generates SAV rules.
+To this end, a SAV-specific information communication mechanism should be developed to build and maintain the communication channel.
+SAV Agent in Validation Entity consolidates and processes SAV-specific information received from Information Receiver as well as local routing information from local RIB/FIB, and finally generates SAV rules.

-In the following, we introduce the local routing information and SAV-specific information, SAV-specific information communication mechanism, and SAV agent, respectively.
-Finally, we use two use cases to illustrate that intra-domain SAVNET architecture can improve the accuracy and automation capability of SAV upon existing intra-domain SAV mechanisms.
+In the following, {{sec-information}} introduces the local routing information and SAV-specific information, and the SAV-specific information communication mechanism. {{sec-arch-agent}} introduces the basic workflow of SAV Agent.
+Then, {{sec-use-case}} uses two representative use cases to illustrate that intra-domain SAVNET architecture can improve the accuracy and automation capability of SAV upon existing intra-domain SAV mechanisms.
+Finally, this document provides convergence, incremental/partial deployment, security, manageability, and privacy considerations for designing new intra-domain SAV mechanisms.

-## Local Routing Information and SAV-specific Information
+# Local Routing Information and SAV-specific Information {#sec-information}

+## Local Routing Information

 Local routing information is used for forwarding rule computation, which is stored in RIB/FIB.
 Although it is not specialized for SAV, it can also be used to infer SAV rules in existing uRPF-based SAV mechanisms, such as strict uRPF and loose uRPF.

+## SAV-specific Information

 SAV-specific information is specialized for SAV.
 The Source Entity can obtain local SAV-specific information based on local routing information and local interface configurations.

-For example, SAV-specific information can help the Validation Entity identify the source prefixes of intra-domain subnets.
+- For example, SAV-specific information can help the Validation Entity identify the source prefixes of intra-domain subnets.
 The Source Entity that is directly connected to subnets can inform the Validation Entity of its locally known source prefixes of its subnets.
 The Validation Entity can consolidate such SAV-specific information and local routing information to obtain the complete source prefixes of intra-domain subnets.

 By learning the SAV-specific information of the Source Entity, the Validation Entity can generate more accurate SAV rules than solely using its local routing information.
 In this way, false positive problems can be avoided and false negative problems can be reduced.

-## SAV-specific Information Communication Mechanism
+### SAV-specific Information Communication Mechanism

 The SAV-specific communication mechanism is for propagating SAV-specific information from Source Entity to Validation Entity.
 Since there is no off-the-shelf mechanism to achieve this function, a new SAV-specific communication mechanism is needed.
 It can be a new protocol or an extension to an existing protocol.
 This document does not present the details of the protocol design or protocol extensions.
 In the following, we describe the necessary features of SAV-specific communication mechanism.

 The SAV-specific communication mechanism SHOULD define the data structure or format of communicated SAV-specific information, and the operations of communication (such as communication channel establishment and communication channel termination).
 In addition, the mechanism SHOULD require Source Entity to inform Validation Entity of the updates of SAV-specific information in a timely manner, so that Validation Entity can quickly update SAV rules.